 - participation in randomized controlled trials of new drugs that may help control a cough, such as diazepam, gabapentin, carbamazepine, baclofen, amitriptyline, and thalidomide

-If you have a lingering chronic cough, see your doctor to find out the cause and possible treatments.
+If you have a lingering chronic cough, speak with your doctor to find out the cause and possible treatments.
 The earlier lung cancer is detected, the better your chances for recovery.
-There aren’t yet any cures for metastasized lung cancer, so early diagnosis is key.